 Ram picks me up at the bus station, and he invites me over to his house for dinner.
 At his house, I meet his wife, Mother-in-law, and his two boys.
 His boys show me what they are learning in school, and the ladies are in the kitchen preparing momos.
 I go into the kitchen and try to help them make the momos, but every time I put one together, I get a chuckle from both ladies.
 My momos are ridiculous and unacceptable.
 I settle for cutting up vegetables, and not interfering with the final preparation.

-The momos are absolutely fantastic and are currently on my favorite food list.
+The momos are fantastic and are currently on my favorite food list.

-Thank you, Ram, for your wonderful service during my Nepal trip and I can forget this Everest base camp trek in my life would not any hesitate to other travels: https://www.nepalspiritadventure.com/everest-base-camp-trek
+Thank you, Ram, for your wonderful service during my Nepal trip and I can't forget this Everest base camp trek in my life would not hesitate to recommend it for other travels: https://www.nepalspiritadventure.com/everest-base-camp-trek

 Mr. Jeremy Smith